Amazon River Expeditions Vessels

 Three, four, and seven-night cruise programs are available year-round.

 Each day, guests are presented with full or half-day options to explore narrow river branches, visit indigenous communities, or view exotic wildlife.
+The vessel’s aluminum motorized launch boats, or skiffs, take up to eight guests in each on two or three daily excursions deep into Amazonia’s tributaries.

 Longer cruise programs visit the Pacaya Samiria Reserve, spanning more than five million acres.
 Here, visitors can observe pink river dolphins, monkeys, sloths, caimans, and a rainbow of birds.